Darleen Carr

-Darleen Carr (born Darlene Farnon) is an American actress, singer, and voice-over artist.
+Darleen Carr (born Darlene Farnon; December 12, 1950) is an American retired actress, singer, and voice-over artist.
 She is also known as Darlene Carr or Darleen Drake.
 She has two sisters, both actresses (Shannon Farnon and Charmian Carr).

 Early years

 Carr was born in Chicago, Illinois.
-Her father, Brian Farnon, was the orchestra leader at Harrah's Lake Tahoe, and her mother, Rita Oehman, performed in The Oehman Twins singing act.
+Her father Brian Farnon was the orchestra leader at Harrah's Lake Tahoe, and her mother, Rita Oehman, performed in The Oehman Twins singing act.
+Before Darlene's 11th birthday, the Farnons relocated to Mission Hills in the San Fernando Valley, and she later attended North Hollywood High School.

 Career

-Darleen was the youngest of three sisters, all of whom went into acting.
-Older sister Charmain selected the stage name "Charmain Carr"; after very early on using the stage name "Darleen Drake", Darleen adopted the last name Carr as well, using it throughout the rest of her professional career.